JDCRamos8/-JDCRamos8.github.io/index.md

 Growing up, I realized I enjoyed solving other people's problems, especially if it involved technology.
 It started with helping family members, whether it be on a laptop, a TV, or a mobile phone.
 This helped me transition into an IT/Field Support internship where I improved my skills to become a more analytic, detail-oriented, and organized person.

-Most of all, I became impassioned to improve technology to make people's lives easier and more efficient in hopes to create a better tomorrow, and today.
+Most of all, I became impassioned to improve technology to make people's lives easier and more efficient in hopes to create a better tomorrow, today.
 I am eager to use this passion to hone my skills in any opportunities that may come.